phyletica/ecoevolity/docs/tutorials/gecko-divergences.rst

     Burnin value that maximized ESS of pop_size_Dalupiri2: 100 samples (ESS = 544.00)

-This tells us which parameter had the lowest mean ESS value across all the burn-in values that were evaluated.
+This tells us which parameter had the lowest mean ESS value across all the burn-in values.
-It also tells us what burn-in value was associated with the highest ESS of this parameter.
+It also tells us what burn-in value was associated with the highest ESS for this parameter.

 If you want the ESS and PSRF table in a text file that you can open with Excel, simply use ``>`` to redirect the standard output::